-Condition / Requirement No. Comment / Finding Compliant Status & Recommendation PKCT Response/Action a site water balance, which includes details of sources of water supply, on-site water use and management and off-site water discharges and investigates and describes measures to minimise water use by the project; a sediment control plan for surface works on the site that is consistent with the requirements of the Managing Urban Stormwater: Soils and Construction Manual (Landcom 2004, or its latest version); a surface water monitoring program that includes: i. stormwater effluent discharge criteria; ii. a monitoring upgrades to the Central Pond, including sealing of a previously unsealed area, and the age of the site water balance model calibration AECOM consider that the site water balance should be reviewed and to confirm input and output parameters are still relevant.
+Condition No. Condition / Requirement Comment / Finding Compliant Status & Recommendation PKCT Response/Action which includes details of sources of water supply, on-site water use and management and off-site water discharges and investigates and describes measures to minimise water use by the project; - a sediment control plan for surface works on the site that is consistent with the requirements of the Managing Urban Stormwater: Soils and Construction Manual (Landcom 2004, or its latest version); - a surface water monitoring program that includes: i. stormwater effluent discharge criteria; ii. a monitoring protocol for evaluating Be reviewed and to confirm input and output parameters are still relevant.
 Refer also to Section 9 of the main report for findings relating to the review of the adequacy of the WMP.
-Implementation A thorough assessment of the implementation of all aspects of the WMP was not undertaken as part of this audit, however in general it was considered that the WMP was being implemented: Water quality monitoring was being undertaken (refer assessment EPL L2.1 and M2.3) Collection ponds were being maintained (refer O4.2) The water collection system was computer controlled by the Main Control Room Incidents were being recorded in PKCT's Event Management System (EMS) The WMP states erosion and sediment control plans will be prepared where surface works are proposed with potential for sediment control plans will be prepared where surface works are proposed with potential for sediment control Plan will be prepared by the contractors contracted to undertake a restoration and compliance project involving berm extensions, SPMT roads and ST7 Construction Area works.
+Implementation A thorough assessment of the implementation of all aspects of the WMP was not undertaken as part of this audit, however in general it was considered that the WMP was being implemented: Water quality monitoring was being undertaken (refer assessment EPL L2.1 and M2.3) Collection ponds were being maintained (refer O4.2) The water collection system was computer controlled by the Main Control Room Incidents were being recorded in PKCT's Event Management System (EMS) The WMP states erosion and sediment control plans will be prepared where surface works are proposed with potential for sediment contaminated run-off to leave PKCT's premises.
+The auditors sighted an example of an Environmental Management Plan prepared by the contractors contracted to undertake a restoration and compliance project involving berm extensions, SPMT roads and ST7 Construction Area works.
 The Plan outlined the environmental management measures to be implemented during the construction works associated with the project and included a section on soil and water management.
 The Appendix included an Environmental Control Plan which marked up the locations of silt fences, sand bags, stockpiles, stormwater pits and the sediment basin.
 It is noted a few non-compliances with discharge criteria have been recorded (refer L1.1 and L2.1 of the EPL) however these were predominately related to incidents or storm events.
 There have been no exceedances of concentration limits since mid-2015.
 On the basis that systems were in place to manage surface water and monitor its effectiveness, this condition has been assessed as compliant.
-REC-2017-14 Update the WMP with the following improvements: - Include references to all surface water licenced discharge points specified in EPL 1625 including monitoring and reporting requirements. - Clearly identify the water storage structures that relate to the LDPs specified in EPL 1625. of the audit report.
-Action by: PKCT Environmental Specialist Completion Date: 16/09/2017 July 2018 Action Status: Complete.
-WMP was updated and sent to DP&E via email on 12/09/2017.
-REC-2017-14 - PKCT will revise the Water Management Plan to - Include references to all surface water licenced discharge points specified in EPL 1625 including monitoring and reporting requirements Clearly identify the water storage
+REC-2017-14 Update the WMP with the following improvements: - Include references to all surface water licenced discharge points specified in EPL 1625 including monitoring and reporting requirements. - Clearly identify the water storage structures that relate to the LDPs specified in EPL 1625. - Clearly state that Environmental Specialist Completion Date: 16/09/2017 July 2020 Action Status: Complete.
+WMP was updated and sent to DPI&E via email on 12/09/2017.
+REC-2017-14 - PKCT will revise the Water Management Plan to - Include references to all surface water licenced discharge points specified in EPL 1625 including monitoring and reporting requirements Clearly identify the water storage structures that relate to the LDPs specified in EPL